Welcome to Eccleshall Parish Council

 The town has excellent facilities, including doctors, library, primary school, opticians, retail outlets, restaurants, take-aways and 7 public houses, most of which serve food.
-The Community Centre is well used and hosts a variety of activities including a Day Centre and Pre-School.
+The Community Centre is well used and hosts a variety of activities.
+Part of the building is used by Springfields Pre-School.

 You can view our agendas and minutes for parish council meetings.